CalMatters/mailchimp-bots/README.md

 export MAILCHIMP_KEY='abc...123'
 export MAILCHIMP_SERVER='usXX'
 ```
-Then, run the `get_info.py` script in the data_samples folder.
-Three JSONs should appear.
+Then, run the `get_info.py` script in the `data_samples` folder.
+This will generate three JSON files.
 Open `audience_list.json` and find the correct id for the audience.
-Add it as an environmental variable and run `get_info.py` again.
+Add the id as an environmental variable and run `get_info.py` again.
 ```
 ## Windows
 $ENV:LIST_ID='abc...123'